 Culture Language Arts Network (CLAN)

 Culture Language Arts Network (CLAN) utilizes Native culture as a tool to promote community connection, safety, and drug and alcohol prevention.
 The program provides opportunities for families, youth, and adults to learn and practice our cultural traditions and languages.
+The program focuses primarily on Dakota and Ojibwe languages and culture because the center is located on the traditional homelands of the Dakota people, and Minnesota is home to 11 federally recognized Dakota and Ojibwe Tribal nations.
 CLAN classes and events are open to all at no cost to participants.

 To inquire about possible ways to partner with CLAN, please reach out at clan.maic@gmail.com.